pranav-prakash/BTGisterPost/README.md

-## For XCode 5*
-Please checkout https://github.com/LogikBlitz/BTGisterPost_Xcode5 for XCode 5 support.

-## BTGisterPost for XCode 4.\*
+## BTGisterPost (modded) for XCode 5.\*

+Credits to original developer LogikBlitz.

+His version of the plugin made for Xcode 5 did not seem to work correctly (posted all gists anonymously and occasionally crashed, for me at least) so I converted his original Xcode4 version of the project to use ARC and added the necessary DVTCompatibility UUIDs for Xcode 5.
+It seems to work fine on my machine.
+Results may vary.

+I have not tested on Xcode 6 but assuming there haven't been too many changes it should work fine there also.
+Add the necessary DVTCompatibilityUUIDs to the info.plist file (run "defaults read /Applications/Xcode.app/Contents/Info DVTPlugInCompatibilityUUID" to find it).

+## What is this (edit from original Readme file)\*

-A small plug-in for Xcode 4.\* that allows for posting of Gist's directly from Xcode.
+A small plug-in for Xcode 5.\* that allows for posting of Gist's directly from Xcode.
-It is purposely meant to be very small and not to intrusive.
-It is not the most pretty little thing, but it gets the job done.
-Think of it as your friendly Gist hammer:-D.

-__It has been tested in Xcode 4.6.2 on OS X 10.8\*__ but should work just fine in Xcode 4.\* and OS X 10.7 (Without user notifications).

 ### Getting started

-If you just want to install the plug-in the best way is to use the XCode package manager [Alcatraz](http://mneorr.github.com/Alcatraz).
-This plug-in is available in the package list, just look for **BTGisterPost** and check it for installation.
+I have attached a plugin binary in the releases page and that is probably the easiest version to get it.

-You can also build the plug-in directly from the source:
+Alternatively, you can also build the plug-in directly from the source:
 * Clone this repository.
-* Open the project in Xcode 4+
+* Open the project in Xcode 5+
-* Build the solution -- the plug-in will automatically be installed.
+* Build the solution -- the plug-in will automatically be installed to `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/`
+*   Hopefully you get no errors during build
 * Restart Xcode for the plug-in to be activated.

 #### How to use the plug-in